shimnasherin77-prog/EDA-project/readme.md

 The analysis shows that the Southeast region has the highest average medical charges.
 This means that, on average, people living in the Southeast spend more money on medical expenses compared to other regions.

-# Average BMI by Gender
+# 3)Average BMI by Gender
 ## Objective
 The goal of this analysis is to find the average Body Mass Index (BMI) of males and females in the dataset.

 ## Dataset Description

-The dataset contains health insurance data with the following key columns: age – Age of the individual sex – Gender (male/female) bmi – Body Mass Index children – Number of children smoker – Smoking status (yes/no) region – Residential region (northeast, northwest, southeast, southwest) charges – Medical insurance charges
+The dataset contains health insurance data with the following key columns:
+-age – Age of the individual
+-sex – Gender (male/female)
+-bmi – Body Mass Index
+-children – Number of children
+-smoker – Smoking status (yes/no)
+-region – Residential region (northeast, northwest, southeast, southwest) -charges – Medical insurance charges

 ## Analysis
 We will group the data by gender and calculate the average BMI for each.